-Studies on free radicals in exercise suggest that althoughexercise does increase the rate of lipid peroxidation (the formation of free radicals), there is also a rise in the natural antioxidant activity in the blood.And with regular training, the antioxidant defense system increases even further.There is little data as to which has the upper hand in this balancing act - the free radicals or the defenses.
-There has been speculation that the "weekend warriors" who do not have a regular training program, might be more susceptible to free radical damage.
+Studies on free radicals in exercise suggest that althoughexercise does increase the rate of lipid peroxidation (presumablythe result of an increase in the formation of free radicals), there is a parallel increase in the natural antioxidant activity in the blood.And with regular training, our natural antioxidant defense system increases even further.There is little data as to which has the upper hand in this balancing act - the free radicals or the defenses.
+It has been suggested that "weekend warriors" who do not have a regular training program, might be more susceptible to free radical damage.

 There is considerable speculation on the long term benefits of antioxidants in general.
 A study of nurses and male professionals published in 1993 demonstrated a lower rate of heart disease in those taking Vit E supplements.
 And a study from China indicated that the use of a multivitamin, containing antioxidants among other things, lowered the cancer death rate by 13%.
 However a more recent study (1996) indicated the opposite, that patients at risk for lung cancer had a HIGHER cancer rate if they took beta carotene supplements, and the study was terminated early because of those results.

 How about antioxidants in cardiovascular disease - an area where there has been considerable interest and research?
 The most recent study demonstrated no benefit of antioxidants over placebo in blunting the effect of atherosclerosis, and indeed even suggested some harm in that antioxidants appeared to blunt the effectiveness of a proven therapy (simvastatin-niacin).
 As an aside, therehas been interest in the benefits of other vitamins (B vitamins and folate) in the treatment of coronary artery disease - via their effect on homocysteine metabolism.
 The evidence is strong enough that one of my cardiology partners routinely puts his post angioplasty patients on a multivitamin plus an additional 400 mcg of folic acid and 50 mg of vitamin B6.

-Then in 2014, a review of antioxidantssuggested that free radicals were not toxic, but rather important as a cellsignalling mechanism, involved in promoting muscle health.
-And then a paper in 2015, investigating the mechanism by which interval training improved performance, concluded "...(these changes) did not occur in muscles exposed to antioxidant, which offersan explanation for why antioxidants blunt effects of endurance training."
+In 2014, a review of antioxidantssuggested that free radicals were important as a cellsignalling mechanism, involved in promoting muscle health.
+And a paper in2015, investigating the mechanism by which interval training improved performance, concluded "...(these changes) did not occur in muscles exposed to antioxidant, which offersan explanation for why antioxidants blunt effects of endurance training."

 And recently the following article suggested that not only do the benefits of reservatol (an antioxidant) NOT translatefrom an animal model to humans, but it actually appears to have a detrimental effect on aerobic training.